 Trading name vs. business name

-When operating under a trading name, it is important to also state the company’s official business name on all documentation and website.
+When operating under a trading name, it's important to also state the company’s official business name on all documentation and website.
 The phrase “[business name] trading as [trading name]” should be used.

 The advantages of using a trading name